 What is Divisible Property in North Carolina?

-If you are approaching a divorce in North Carolina, you are probably thinking about property division.
+If you are approaching a divorce in North Carolina, you probably think about property division.
 This is one of the most important aspects of any divorce, and it may be especially crucial for couples who have high net worths.
-When spouses have accumulated millions of dollars worth of assets over the course of their marriage, the process of dividing the wealth can be stressful and time-consuming.
+When spouses have accumulated millions of dollars’ worth of assets throughout their marriage, the process of dividing the wealth can be stressful and time-consuming.
 On the other hand, spouses with modest fortunes can also struggle with the process of property division, as even the family car or the family pet can be a source of contention.

 It often does not help when you encounter strange new terms while you are going through a divorce.
-Terms like “divisible property” often raise more questions than they answer, making the process of property division even more stressful and confusing.
-It makes sense to learn as much as you can about the various terms associated with a divorce, including divisible property.
+Terms like “divisible property” often raise more questions than they answer, making the property division process even more stressful and confusing.
+Learning as much as possible about the various terms associated with a divorce, including divisible property, makes sense.

 North Carolina follows a system of equitable distribution.
 When couples divorce in the Tar Heel State, their property is first sorted into various categories.
 Property can only be divided if it falls into certain categories.

 If property is divided between spouses, it is not necessarily split in a 50/50 manner.
-Remember, this is “equitable” division, and not “fair” division.
-Judges may take into account a number of factors before dividing property.
-These include the income, debt, ages, and health of either spouse.
+Remember, this is an “equitable” division and not a “fair” division.
+Judges may consider a number of factors before dividing property.
+These include the income, debt, age, and health of either spouse.
 A judge may also consider the tax implications, any financial misconduct committed by either spouse, and many other factors.Divisible Property Explained

 If you have been searching the North Carolina area for a qualified, experienced divorce attorney, look no further than Arnold & Smith, PLLC.
-We have helped numerous individuals approach their marriages in an efficient manner, and we strive to make the entire process as straightforward and stress-free as possible.
+We have helped numerous individuals efficiently approach their marriages, and we strive to make the entire process as straightforward and stress-free as possible.
 Although terms like “divisible property” can be confusing, you can feel confident about these details when you can rely on a legal professional for clear explanations.
 In many cases, you can simply allow your attorney to handle minor details on your behalf.
 Reach out today, and we can develop an effective action plan together.